Escovitch fish is my take on a popular Jamaican dish of fried fish with spicy, almost pickled vegetables flavoured with thyme & allspice.

 Allspice, thyme, cloves and nutmeg feature in everything from my jerk chicken drumsticks to my jerk salmon recipe and even in Jamaican curry goat.

-The fish is then fried until crispy, then I finish the cooking process in a low oven.
-This allows me to the same pan to fry the peppers and chillies before steeping them in vinegar.
+The fish is then fried until crispy, and then I finish the cooking process in a low oven.
+This allows me to use the same pan to fry the peppers and chillies before steeping them in vinegar.

 Frequently Asked Questions